Dialectal Coverage And Generalization in Arabic Speech Recognition: Methodology

-Our objective is to optimize state-of-the-art ASR models for dialectal diversity.
-To that end, we start with the current state-of-the-art model for Arabic, ArTST \cite{toyin-etal-2023-artst}, as the foundation model for our investigation.
+Based on prior work, we start with the premise that monolingual training is more suitable for maximizing performance in Arabic ASR.
+However, the current Arabic SOTA models have limited coverage of spoken varieties and struggle with code-switching due to their monolingual training.
+Our objective is to maximize performance while also widening the coverage to include MSA, regional dialects, and instances of code-switching.
+To that end, we start with an Arabic-centric ASR model, ArTST \cite{toyin-etal-2023-artst}, as the foundation for our investigation.
 Figure~\ref{fig:model_architecture} illustrates the high-level architecture of ArTST for self-supervised pre-training and fine-tuning.
-This model is based on the SpeechT5 approach \cite{ao2021speecht5}, and supports multi-modal fine-tuning.
-The model was pre-trained on the MGB2~\cite{ali2016mgb} dataset, which consists of newswire data, mainly in MSA, with a small subset of dialectal variants.
-The model showed some potential for dialectal coverage in ASR, in addition to demonstrating SOTA performance in the task of dialect identification~\cite{ali2019mgb}.
-In this work, we focus on ASR performance across dialects, and attempt to quantify the effect of various design decisions in the development of such ASR models.
-To understand the factors that enable wider dialectal coverage, we explore the following questions:
+This model is based on the SpeechT5 approach \cite{ao-etal-2022-speecht5}, and supports multi-modal fine-tuning.
+The first version of the model was pre-trained on the MGB2~\cite{ali2016mgb} dataset, which consists of newswire data, mainly in MSA, with a small subset of dialectal variants.
+In this work, we attempt to understand the factors that enable both high performance and wide coverage; we explore the following questions: